quantintel/spectrum/README.md

 Spectrum
 ========

-A Scala port of various open source quantitative and financial software libraries.
+A series of capability distributions packaged as libraries.

+    The initial focus will be in the Financial/Quantitative area

 ##Problem:

-Rarely is a non-trivial quantitative or financial computing problem solved with a single library.
-More often then not development teams are required to use several libraries and as such go through the effort of integrating the functionality while ensuring consistency, transparency and accuracy of the results.
+Rarely is a non-trivial computing problem solved with a single library.
+More often then not development teams are required to use several libraries, and as such go through the effort of integrating the functionality while ensuring consistency, transparency and accuracy of the results.

 The challenge with this approach is one of incomplete coverage and diversity among teams.
 It would be unlikely for multiple teams acting independently to integrate any arbitrary set of libraries in the same fashion.
-Even the same team of people over long period of time are likely to adopt different styles and approaches.
+Even the same team of people over long periods of time are likely to adopt different styles and approaches.
 Finally, most teams need to deal with tactical priorities and as such integrate only what they need at a given point in time, further impacting consistency and transparency.